dogweather/forkful/content/en/c/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-String concatenation in C involves joining two or more strings end-to-end to form a new string.
-Programmers perform this operation to dynamically construct strings at runtime, essential for creating meaningful messages, file paths, or any data assembled from various string sources.

 ## How to:
 In C, strings are arrays of characters ending with a null character (`\0`).
 Unlike in higher-level languages, C does not provide a built-in string concatenation function.
 Instead, you use the `strcat()` or `strncat()` functions from the `<string.h>` library.

 Here’s a simple example using `strcat()`: